More than one dynamic crossover in protein hydration water: Abstract

 \section{Abstract}

-Careful studies of liquid water in its supercooled region have led to many insights into the structure and behavior of water in all temperature regions.
+Studies of liquid water in its supercooled region have led to many insights into the structure and behavior of water.
 While bulk water freezes at its homogeneous nucleation temperature of approximately $235$~K, for protein hydration water, the binding of water molecules to the protein avoids crystallization.
-Here we study the slow dynamics of water at low temperatures by dielectric relaxation experiments on lysozyme hydration water over an extremely broad range of frequencies and temperatures.
-We probe the temperature dependence of the relaxation time due to water protons in order to gain insight into the structure and connectivity of the hydrogen bond network of water molecules adsorbed on the protein surface.
-We observe two dynamic crossovers: one at about $252$~K, assigned to a change of the diffusive regime of water protons along the hydrogen bond network; the other, at about $181$~K assigned to a structural re--arrangement of the water network.
-We support this interpretation by comparing the experimental results with Monte Carlo simulations and mean--field calculations on a cell model of water.
-The model allows an interpretation in terms of thermodynamic features of water, predicting the presence of two specific heat maxima at ambient pressure.
-The first is due to fluctuations in the hydrogen bond formation, and the second, at lower temperature, due to cooperative reordering of the hydrogen bond network.
+Here we study the dynamics of the hydrogen bond (HB) network of a percolating layer of water molecules, comparing measurements of a hydrated globular protein with the results of a coarse-grained model that has been shown to successfully reproduce the properties of hydration water.
+With dielectric spectroscopy we measure the temperature dependence of the relaxation time of protons charge fluctuations.
+These fluctuations are associated to the dynamics of the HB network of water molecules adsorbed on the protein surface.
+With Monte Carlo (MC) simulations and mean--field (MF) calculations we study the dynamics and thermodynamics of the model.
+In both experimental and model analyses we find two dynamic crossovers: (i) one at about $252$~K, and (ii) one at about $181$~K. The agreement of the experiments with the model allows us to relate the two crossovers to the presence of two specific heat maxima at ambient pressure.
+The first is due to fluctuations in the HB formation, and the second, at lower temperature, is due to the cooperative reordering of the HB network.